Freeman HR ahead of emotional return, Dodgers sweep Reds – KION546

 AP Sports Writer

-CINCINNATI (AP) — Freddie Freeman homered and drove in three runs ahead of what’s sure to be an emotional weekend, leading Clayton Kershaw and the Los Angeles Dodgers over the Cincinnati Reds 10-5 Thursday for a sweep of the season series.
+Freeman had a season-high five RBIs in an 8-2 win in the series opener on Tuesday, and collected 10 in the series.

+“We’re getting hits.
+It’s baseball.
+It’s hard,” he said.
+“We’ve been going through ups and downs through the season and we’re on the ups right now.”

-Cody Bellinger, Max Muncy, Will Smith and Justin Turner also homered for the NL West-leading Dodgers, who outscored the Reds 52-18 in winning all seven games against them this year.
+Cody Bellinger, Max Muncy, Will Smith and Justin Turner also homered for the NL West-leading Dodgers.
+They outscored the Reds 52-18 in winning all seven games against them this year.

-The Dodgers now travel to Atlanta, where Freeman was the longtime face of the franchise and helped the Braves win the World Series last year.
-He then became a free agent and signed a $162 million, six-year deal with the Dodgers — at 32, the All-Star first baseman is hitting .303 with eight home runs and 45 RBIs.
+Clayton Kershaw (5-1) allowed one run and seven hits through six innings.
+Kershaw left after 80 pitches, lowering his season ERA to an even 2.00.

+“Just a fantastic performance across the board,” Dodgers manager Dave Roberts said.

 Cincinnati has lost seven straight and is an NL worst 23-46.